Samuel85/Heart_of_Darkness_RG-350/README.md

 # Heart_of_Darkness_RG-350

 ## Info

+Linux and RG350 implementation of the classic PS1 game Heart of Darkness.
 Based on the original source code by Gregory Montoir (http://cyxdown.free.fr/hode/)

-The Opk file is locate inside of the build directory.

 ## Requirements
 Before to play copy the following game files to ftp://10.1.1.2/usr/local/home/hode/ :